 Volunteers are the lifeblood of the Trust and they have helped transform the organisation into being a vital and influential charity which now owns and manages 1700 acres of nature reserves, 9 area groups, many specialist and practical conservation groups.
 Hundreds of volunteers now work in support of the Trust.

 Somerset Wildlife Trust is a member of the Fundraising Standards Board (FRSB), the UK's independent regulatory scheme for fundraising

 Overall responsibility for the governance and strategic direction of Somerset Wildlife Trust rests with our Board of Trustees (or Council).
 All Trustees provide their services on a voluntary basis and contribute many hours of un-paid service to the charity.
 They bring to the organisation a wide range of experience in the voluntary sector, nature conservation, business and other related areas of expertise.

-The Trustees are elected by the membership of the Trust at our Annual General Meeting which this year takes place on Saturday 21st October.
-Please click here to find out more about the AGM and how to book your place.
+The Trustees are elected by the membership of the Trust at our Annual General Meeting.

 Our Charitable Objects

 - For the benefit of the public, to advance, promote and further the conservation, maintenance, protection and enjoyment of wildlife and its habitats, including places of botanical, geographical, zoological, archaeological or scientific interest and places of natural beauty;

 - To advance the education of the public in the principles of biodiversity conservation and of sustainable development;